Ericblak/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Create a script that creates a directory called my_dir with permissions 751 in the working directory.
+Write a script that changes the group owner to school for the file hello

+The file hello will be in the working directory

 julien@ubuntu:/tmp/h$ ls -l

-total 20

--rwxrwxr-x 1 julien julien   39 Sep 20 14:59 12-directory_permissions

-drwx--x--x 2 julien julien 4096 Sep 20 14:49 dir0

-drwx--x--x 2 julien julien 4096 Sep 20 14:49 dir1

-drwx--x--x 2 julien julien 4096 Sep 20 14:49 dir2

--rw-rw-r-- 1 julien julien   23 Sep 20 14:25 hello

-julien@ubuntu:/tmp/h$ ./12-directory_permission s

-julien@ubuntu:/tmp/h$ ls -l

 total 24

--rwxrwxr-x 1 julien julien   39 Sep 20 14:59 12-directory_permissions
+-rwxrwxr-x 1 julien julien   34 Sep 20 15:03 13-change_group

 drwx--x--x 2 julien julien 4096 Sep 20 14:49 dir0